Saluron Side Effects

 Generic Name: hydroflumethiazide

-Note: This document contains side effect information about hydroflumethiazide.
-Some of the dosage forms listed on this page may not apply to the brand name Saluron.
+Note: This page contains side effects data for the generic drug hydroflumethiazide.
+It is possible that some of the dosage forms included below may not apply to the brand name Saluron.

 Applies to hydroflumethiazide: oral tablet

 Hyperuricemia may be an important consideration in patients with a history of gout.
 Hypophosphatemia and low serum magnesium concentrations may occur, but are usually clinically insignificant except in malnourished patients.

 Rare cases of hypercalcemia and milk-alkali syndrome (hypercalcemia, metabolic alkalosis, and renal insufficiency) have been associated with thiazide diuretics.